Skip to main content

 In the case of a mortgage, if the refund is sizable, you could consider making a substantial payment to reduce or eliminate this debt entirely.

 Your refund money can be used to start or add to an existing emergency fund.
-This is money that is generally held in a liquid, interest-bearing account to be available for an emergency.
-This might be the loss of a job or a large, unexpected repair that is needed on your home or car.
+This is money set aside in a liquid, low‑risk account to cover unexpected expenses such as job loss, medical costs, or major home or vehicle repairs.

 Review your withholding tax